Into the Desert: Being Patient & Hopeful When Business is Slow

 If your business is not churning out profits, it’s important to think about cutting out what is unnecessary, especially during this season of Lent.

-I was faced with that reality that I could sit and have faith that things would work out, or I could have faith and do something about my situation.
+I was faced with the reality that I could sit and have faith that things would work out, or I could have faith and do something about my situation.
 I decided to cut my “festive” habits, cancel my membership with the company that handled my social media, and fire my only employee.

 Oh, did I forget to mention that I had an employee?
 My bad.
 She worked 3-5 days a week for 3-4 hours.
 I loved having her.
 She was helpful and had great insight on so many things.
 Firing her was the best and worst thing ever.
-I was letting go of someone I cared about, but I was saving the gift God blessed me with: my business
+I was letting go of someone I cared about, but I was saving the gift God blessed me with: my business.

 It still hurts me that I had to make that decision, but I was reminded constantly that I made the right choice, which ultimately strengthened my faith and revived my passion for my business.
 Since I let go of that employee, I’ve been working 7 days a week by myself.
 I’m not going to lie: I’m tired, but it’s also been so rewarding.

-Business has picked up so much in the past 2 years that I’m rolling into my senior year of business with 2 new hires!
+Business has picked up so much in the past 2 years that I’m rolling into my senior year of business with two new hires!
 God is so good and my advice for business owners who are currently “in the desert” like I was is to take this time to perfect your craft.
 Take the time to read, learn, and seek help (like I didn’t and wish I had).
 The great thing about the Catholic Women in Business community is that you can do that online.

 When business is slow, immerse yourself in research and prayer.
 Prayer is the best way to help yourself and to remind yourself why you do what you do.
 I’m not at my shop 24/7 to make tons of money, but to cherish and utilize the gift God gave me.